 Travel hacking includes a number of different components, and everyone has a different viewpoint on the definition.
 I think of travel hacking through these distinct definition buckets:

 - Credit card churning: Card churning is to open credit cards to obtain a sign-up bonus.
-You may earn significant rewards points quickly by doing credit card churning.
+You may earn significant reward points quickly by doing credit card churning.
 Churning credit cards is a long-term commitment, not a sprint.

 - Manufactured spending: Spending money that has been manufactured rather than earned is known as manufactured spending, and it’s a practice that may be used to increase points or circumvent the requirement for minimum spending.
 Spending on credit cards isn’t suitable for everyone.